KhanhHa26/Mapify/README.md

 Khanh Ha Nguyen

 ## What is it:
-An interactive map in which the user is able to log in the workout details, including location and numeric workout unit.
+An interactive map (using Google Geolocation API) in which the user is able to log in the workout details, including location and numeric workout unit.
 This program involves HTML, CSS, and JavaScript.

 ## Video Walkthrough
 <a href="https://drive.google.com/file/d/1kemMCtYzLoBKWW1FT6I4b4U9VtRBhx1A/view?usp=sharing">